ejain/blog/source/_posts/2006-11-08-yahoo-search-talk.md

 Most searches are done in order to a. find specific information, b. look for a page (navigation) or c. obtain a resource (download).

-There seems to be some confusion between the search field and the browser&#8217;s address bar.
+There seems to be some confusion between the search field and the browser's address bar.

 Experts start out searching similar to novices, but have more strategies to fall back to if the search is unsuccesful.